-One such initiative is the Super Efficient Home Appliance Initiative (SEHA), which provides specifications of super efficiency by establishing tiers of energy performance manufacturers may choose to meet for washers, refrigerators, dishwashers, and room air conditioners.
+One major CEE initiative is the Super-Efficient Home Appliance Initiative (SEHA), which provides specifications of super-efficiency by establishing tiers of energy performance manufacturers may choose to meet for washers, refrigerators, dishwashers, and room air conditioners.

 While consumers have become familiar with the Energy Star rating and the process for appliances to qualify, the CEE tier remains a mystery to many.
-But it's a notable that should not be ignored, because it provides further detail of energy efficiency, and that means energy savings to the consumer.
+But it's a rating that should not be ignored because it provides further details of energy efficiency, and that means energy savings to the consumer.
 According to Sears, "It uses the Energy Star rating coupled with the Modified Energy Factor (MEF) and Water Factor (WF) to assess energy efficiency."

-In most cases, CEE Tier 1 is the same as the qualification for an ENERGY STAR rating.
+- In most cases, CEE Tier 1 is the same as the qualification for an Energy Star rating.
 When there are higher tiers for a product, it means that higher performance is available, usually with a cost-effective payback period.
 Products that are ranked at Tier 1 or higher represent the top 25% of appliances on the market relative to energy efficiency.